brownsys/paralegal-osdi-2025-artifact/README.md

 **Make sure you've fetched the submodules by cloning with `--recursive` or run `git submodule update --init --recursive`**

-This artifact is organized as follows:
+The artifact is organized as follows:

 - The `paralegal` directory contains the source code for the analyzer.
 The most important subdirectories are